Milat (newspaper)

 Milat is a national daily newspaper published in Turkey.
-It started broadcasting on October 20, 2011.
+Its first issue appeared on October 20, 2011.

-With a daily circulation of around 50 thousand, Milat newspaper is the 24th best-selling newspaper in Turkey as of October 2014.
-It is the 12th newspaper with the highest official advertisement payment from state resources, with an official advertisement of 959 thousand 272 TL in the first 4 months of 2014. has been.
+With a daily circulation of around fifty thousand, Milat was the 24th best-selling newspaper in Turkey as of October 2014.
+It was then 12th in the league table of newspapers ranked by government advertising revenue, with an income of 959,272 TL in the first four months of 2014.

-Founded under the leadership of people who left the Milli Gazete, Milat newspaper published ina line close to the HAS Party in its early years.
-However, after the HAS Party joined the AK Party in 2012, it started to broadcast in a pro-AK Party line.
+Founded under the leadership of people who left the Milli Gazete, Milat had an editorial stance that was sympathetic to the HAS Party in its early years.
+However, after the HAS Party joined the AK Party in 2012, it took a pro-AK Party line.